In 2026, What Medical Schools Require Casper?

 Acuity Insights Casper vs Duet

-Developed in 2010 in Canada, Casper is a computer-based situational judgment test that measures who you are beyond your hard skills and grades—the test assesses your interpersonal skills, ethical decision-making, empathy, and resilience.
+Developed in 2010 in Canada, Casper is a computer-based situational judgment test that measures who you are beyond your hard skills and grades—your interpersonal skills, ethical decision-making, empathy, and resilience.

 The Casper tests people based on the following 9 competencies: